M-BTC/Banks-Are-Bad/README.md

-# The Fiat System Is Broken And Corrupt.
+# The Fiat System Is Broken And Corrupt, Bitcoin Fixes This!
 *by M.BTC - [Follow on Twitter](https://twitter.com/m__btc)*

 ## 2009